wgollapudi/dotfiles/README.md

 ## Acknowledgements
 These files are esentially a modified fork of [Kian Kasad`s](https://github.com/kdkasad) excellent [dotfiles](https://github.com/kdkasad/dotfiles).
 A lot (most) of this code is copied or inspired from his work / our conversations.

-I`ll move to zsh eventually...
+I'm planning on moving to zsh eventually... but that's a lot of work I could put off instead.